EnzymeAD/Enzyme/content/Installation/_index.md

 ## Building Enzyme

 First enter the enzyme project directory inside the monorepo and create a build directory.
 Note that the source is inside a subdirectory of the repo called enzyme.
-If you get a CMakeLists.txt not found error, make sure you're in the enzyme subdirectory.
+If you get a CMakeLists.txt not found error, make sure you're pointing at the enzyme subdirectory.

 ```sh
 cd /path/to/Enzyme/enzyme